-Look Out for the Woman, King-She's Dangerous.
-She's Got the Brains of Asia Coupled With Western Energy."

-"The day after tomorrow I'll see snow!" he promised himself.
-And Ismail, grinning with yellow teeth through a gap in his wayward beard, understood and sympathized.
+"Look Out for the Woman, King-She's Dangerous.
+She's Got the Brains of Asia Coupled With Western Energy." ment.
+Headed for the "Hills," who would not be contented, who had been born in their very shadow?---in their shadow, of a line of Britons who have all been buried there!
+"The day after tomorrow I'll see snow!" he promised himself, And Ismail, grinning with yellow teeth through a gap in his wayward beard, understood and sympathized.
 Forward in the third-class carriages the prisoners hugged themselves and crooned as they met old landmarks and recognized the changing scenery.
 There was a new, cleaner tang in the hot wind that spoke of the "Hills" and home!
 At Peshawur the train was shortened to three coaches and started up the spur-track, that leads to Jamrud, where a fort cowers in the very throat of the dreadfulest gorge in Asia-the Khyber pass.
 The Rangar deserts King and his native escort in a dangerous part of Khyber pass, and the special agent tastes more weird adventure.
 (TO BE CONTINUED.)